rreezN/Social_Artists/content/_index.md

 the intriguing life of the artists.
 Then we removed URLs, but not the text in the hyperlink.
 So if there were a hyperlink with the text "Tupac", the text "Tupac" would be saved but not the URL in the hyperlink.
-Then every word was set to lower case, and finally, the text was tokenised using `nltk. tokenise` such that words with the same stem were recognised as the same word.
+Then every word was set to lower case, and finally, the text was tokenised using `nltk.tokenize` such that words with the same stem were recognised as the same word.

 After preparing the text the distribution of words have changed to this.
 <img src="images/distribution_document_length_after.png" width="100%">

-It can be noticed that the amount of words in the articles on the x-axis has be reduced 10-fold, as it now only conatins words which are relevant for our study.
+It can be noticed that the amount of words in the articles on the x-axis has been reduced 10-fold, as it now only contains words which are relevant for our study.
 The change can be seen in the table below.

 |         | Mean | Median | Maximum | Minimum |